Equidimensional adic eigenvarieties for groups with discrete series: Acknowledgments

 \section{Acknowledgments}

 I would like to thank my advisor, Eric Urban, for suggesting that I consider the problem of adapting cohomological constructions of eigenvarieties to include the boundary of weight space, and for helpful discussions.
 I would also like to thank David Hansen and Shrenik Shah for helpful discussions.
 I would like to thank the anonymous referee for pointing out some mistakes and providing many helpful suggestions for improving the exposition.
 Discussions with Ana Caraiani and Christian Johansson prompted me to make some improvements to the exposition in section \ref{sec:eisenstein}.
+I would like to thank Sam Mundy for pointing out several mistakes in section \ref{sec:eisenstein}.
 I would like to thank Christian Johansson and James Newton for informing me about their work.
+Some corrections to this paper were made during my time at Oxford (supported by Royal Society grant RP\textbackslash{}EA\textbackslash{}180020) and at MPIM.